atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i
 Agreeably to this determination She went to Laejy Lumley, and told her Ladyship that she heard she was going to London for the winter: adding, that she thought she was very much in the right, and that she intended to follow her ladyship’s laudable example.
-Lady Lumley, ever averse to any connexion with Mrs. Selby (whom she had only endured, as she called it, because there was not a Single creature fit
-“i O
-to converse with in the whole place. and because it was imposhble for people to live always together, without speaking to Somebody) flared at this address, the freedom of which she thought pretty extraordinary.
+Lady Lumley, ever averse to any connexion with Mrs. Selby (whom she had only endured, as she called it, because there was not a Single creature fit i O to converse with in the whole place. and because it was imposhble for people to live always together, without speaking to Somebody) flared at this address, the freedom of which she thought pretty extraordinary.
 Looking full at the
-Speaker, with all the contempt she felt for her, she Said, — “Surely, Mrs. Selby, vol. I. H “you
+Speaker, with all the contempt she felt for her, she Said, — Surely, Mrs. Selby, vol. I. H you
 »«■
 \
 4
 II .
-you do not know what yoii Ere ■ “talking of’!
+you do not know what yoii Ere ■ talking of’!
 You go to London!"
-^ “Yes, Madam — Why not?
+^ Yes, Madam — Why not?
 Why
-should I not go to London with my • “friends, as welf .as your Ladyship y with yours PT Why really, " said Lady Lumley, reddening at rlie bare fiippofition of being thought upon a footing with Such low creatures — “Keally, Mrs. Selby, I do mot apprehend that you and I are alike in any one respedt: behdea, I should not have thought of your going to London at all."
+should I not go to London with my • friends, as welf .as your Ladyship y with yours PT Why really, " said Lady Lumley, reddening at rlie bare fiippofition of being thought upon a footing with Such low creatures — Keally, Mrs. Selby, I do mot apprehend that you and I are alike in any one respedt: behdea, I should not have thought of your going to London at all."
 O O
-“Yes, my Lady, I do .think of go ing.
+Yes, my Lady, I do .think of go ing.
 Why should I and my children be buried alive in this dismal part of the country, more than other peo dic ^

-“pie?
-I intend to let my girls see the “world as well as other folks."
+pie?
+I intend to let my girls see the world as well as other folks."
-“Oh! to be sure— — you can get
+Oh! to be sure— — you can get
 I
-“Mr. Selby up to london, " replied her Ladyship coolly, “pleasures are to “be met with there for all kinds of ft
+Mr. Selby up to london, " replied her Ladyship coolly, pleasures are to be met with there for all kinds of ft
 CC
 people.